-Where large companies have to focus on servicing as many people as possible, as quickly as possible, you have the opportunity to tailor your customer service experience to your particular clientele and to each individual customer.
+Where large companies have to focus on servicing as many people as possible, as quickly as possible, you have the opportunity to tailor your customer service experience to your particular clientele and each customer.

 Once you have found your niche market and have crafted your website, it is time to consider your customers’ interactions when they need to contact you directly.
 Backing up streamlined, enjoyable user experience with excellent customer service that is smooth and personalized will make you stand out as an online retailer.
 It is this ability to craft a personal connection with your clientele that will put you above and beyond.

 Research has shown that the main reason that customers stop using a company is that they believe that the company doesn’t care about them, something that is often caused by a lack of direct personal connection and timely complaint resolution.